ElementalTech04/nextjs-todo-app/README.md

 The **Next.js Todo Web App** is a monolithic to-do list application built using modern web technologies.
 The app leverages **Next.js** for the frontend and backend, **Tailwind CSS** for styling, **Clerk** for authentication, **Redux** for global state management, **Framer Motion** for animations, and **React Beautiful DND** for drag-and-drop functionality.
 This project also includes a **demo mode**, originally built for an employment opportunity submission.

-The application is fully responsive and designed to deliver a smooth user experience with stable widgets and interactive features.

 ## Features

 - **Authentication**: Secure user sign-in and sign-out using Clerk.
 Demo Mode uses users that are mentioned in the fetched mock data and updates the user with a numerical username range that can be used against the data.